West Bloomfield's Leading Attorneys Specializing in Family Law Appeal Cases

-We are a group of highly qualified attorneys in the West Bloomfield area who advocate for men's rights in divorce, child custody, paternity, property settlement, post judgment modifications, and a vast array of other family law matters.
+We are a team of highly skilled attorneys in the West Bloomfield area who advocate for men's rights in divorce, child custody, paternity, property settlement, post judgment modifications, and a vast array of other family law matters.
 Men involved in family law disputes need strategic guidance and professional decision making through times that can be extremely stressful.
 Our approach is to listen, return calls promptly, keep our clients prepared and informed, and understand their priorities and concerns.
 We are dedicated to being Michigan's leading divorce attorneys for men and practice a policy of integrity in all our dealings.

 You have the right to appeal an unfavorable decision.
 ADAM appellate attorneys can help you.